CopernicaMarketingSoftware/Documentation/Publisher/en/sender-domains.md

 Setting up a subdomain is safer and easier than setting up a Sender Domain for a subdomain.
 If you do choose to use the main domain, you must pay close attention to a couple of DNS settings.
 Especially the DMARC settings require attention.
+For information how to set these up you can refer to the [article on DMARC](./dmarc).

 ## The DNS records